-I've spent hundreds of hours researching and tinkering with personal knowledge systems.
+I've spent hundreds of hours researching and tinkering with personal knowledge systems (which I affectionately refer to as "Exobrains").
 For the past several years, I've attended the annual Building a Second Brain course by Tiago Forte, and the advice presented in this workshop has been tested in the real world by countless people.

-However, just like organic brains, exobrains vary from person to person.
-I would be shocked if anyone creates an effective system that uses all my advice, but the advice in this workshop is broad enough that it's probably helpful.
+However, just like organic brains, Exobrains vary from person to person.
+I would be shocked if anyone creates an effective system that uses all my advice, but the advice in this workshop is broad enough that any of it could be helpful to someone.
 Try out my recommendations and deviate as needed.

 Be skeptical of anyone who makes grand claims about how they used such-and-such productivity systems to run a business/youtube channel/newsletter.
 You have no way to verify their claims, and it’s easy to deceive ourselves.
 The only thing I will claim in this workshop is that this will hopefully help you “get up to zero” and become at least average in competence.